 Season and stir.
 Serve.

-A risotto with simply some Parmesan cheese, a few herbs tossed through, and a dusting of salt and pepper is a great and simple dish on its own.
+A simple risotto with some Parmesan cheese, a few herbs tossed through, and a dusting of salt and pepper is a great and simple dish on its own.

 That’s it.
 That’s the basics.
 Just 20 minutes of stirring.
 Enjoy!